thinkgrid-labs/moment-less/docs/api/calendar.md

+---
+title: calendar() — API Reference
+description: Render context-aware calendar labels like "Today at 2:05 PM", "Yesterday", "Monday", or "Apr 9, 2026" from any Temporal date or datetime object.
+---

 # calendar()

 Returns a context-aware calendar label for a date or datetime, following the same conventions as messaging apps: "Today at 2:05 PM", "Yesterday", "Monday", "Apr 9, 2026".